-Clean Your Body - History of The Soap
+End of Tenancy Cleaning with Soap - History of The Soap

-If you ask yourself why you need to use soap to remove dirt instead of just clean water, the answer is that the soap has the ability to clean oils.
+If you ask yourself why you need to use soap to remove dirt in the house instead of just clean water, the answer is that the soap has the ability to clean oils.
 Water generally can clean sugar or salt, but because of its chemical composition, it repels oils and it is not able to clean dirt and grease.
 The human skin requires something to wash the oils it produces and the bar soap is one of the products which is suitable for this, although for sensitive skin liquid soaps are better as they do not irritate the skin.

 In the past the ancient people used to clean themselves by rubbing olive oil and sand into their skin and then scraping it off.
 In these times, the bathing was done for social gathering rather than for body cleaning reasons and the majority of the cultures heated the water during this ritual.
 It is believed that making of soap was discovered in several places in the world independently and because of the lack of information about the rest of the world, people weren't able to exchange details.
 Later in the history, however, as the existence of germs was discovered, people encouraged themselves to make soap and stay clean by regularly washing their bodies.
 Some of them used secret recipes and mixed animal fats with wood ashes and added scenting agents to prepare a pleasant smelling jelly like or hard soap for personal use.